-An independent insurance agent has access to multiple Insurance carrier's.
-They are able to shop for your insurance and find you the best coverage and great rates.
+An independent insurance agent has access to multiple insurance carriers.
+They can shop for your insurance and find you the best coverage and great rates.

-So what's the difference between an independent versus captive agents?
+So what's the difference between independent versus captive agents?

 The independent agent has more options and more choices.
 They're able to shop your insurance with multiple insurance companies.
 The captive agent doesn't have those choices they're only able to place your insurance with one company.

 The independent agent can shop your insurance at the start and renewal with multiple companies.
 Potentially switch you to a different carrier if needed.
 They do the shopping for you.
 If your insurance policy rates get out of whack, the captive insurance agent can't shop for it.
 This means you have to take time out of your busy schedule to shop for your insurance.

 The independent agent can't lower the premium, they don't have control over the pricing.
 However, they can simply get quotes from other carriers to find you great coverage and better rates.
 The captive agent can't lower the premium either, they don't have control over the pricing.
 They must look at other ways to help you lower the rate, perhaps a reduction in coverage or raising the deductible.
 They have no option to shop for your insurance beyond the one company they represent.